Reading Education

 For undergraduate students in Special Education and Elementary Education.
 Introduction of informal and formal assessment of reading and writing knowledge and strategies among students in general education classrooms.
 Includes analysis of prototypic case studies.
 Provides a foundation for a two-credit module (SED SE 515) that addresses the particular needs of special populations.
 2 cr. -

-SED LR 551: Reading Development, Assessment, and Instruction in the Elementary School
+WED LR 551: Introduction to Reading Development, Assessment, and Instruction

 For beginning graduate students without experience in the teaching of reading.
 Study of reading development in childhood and early adolescence, and the implications for teaching and learning.
 Discussion of theory and research on effective instruction and assessment, and the application of both to teaching.
 Not open to students who have completed SED LR 501 and/or LR 503.
 4 cr. -